-Certificates issued under this policy shall not contain a critical certificate policies extension.
+Certificates, other than Root CA Certificates, issued under this policy shall contain a non-critical certificate policies extension.

 7.1.6.1.
 Reserved Certificate Policy Identifiers

 This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.